AdobeDocs/experience-platform.en/help/destinations/ui/activate-streaming-profile-destinations.md

 description: Learn how to activate the audience data you have in Adobe Experience Platform by sending segments to streaming profile-based destinations.
 exl-id: bc0f781e-60de-44a5-93cb-06b4a3148591
 ---

-# Activate audience data to streaming profile export destinations
+# Activate audience to streaming profile export destinations

 >[!IMPORTANT]
 >